cognitotech/cems-php-sdk/README.md

 You don't need to clone the repo directly to use this SDK, the entire library and its dependencies can be installed through Composer ( [https://getcomposer.org/doc/00-intro.md](https://getcomposer.org/doc/00-intro.md) ).

-- First, install Composer if you haven't have it already
+- First, install Composer if you haven't had it already

 ```shell
 curl -sS https://getcomposer.org/installer | php